History of Section 8 (housing) in Timeline

 Section 8 (housing)

-In 1937, Section 8 of the Housing Act was enacted, which provides rental housing assistance to low-income households in the United States by paying private landlords on behalf of the tenants.
-This program is overseen by the Department of Housing and Urban Development (HUD).
+In 1937, Section 8 of the Housing Act was enacted to provide rental housing assistance to low-income households in the United States by paying private landlords on behalf of the tenants.
+The Department of Housing and Urban Development (HUD) oversees the Section 8 programs.

-In 1965, the Section 236 Leased Housing Program amended the U.S. Housing Act, serving as a predecessor to the modern Section 8 program.
-Under this program, housing authorities selected eligible families, placed them in available housing, and covered the difference between the tenant's rent and the market rate.
+In 1965, the Section 236 Leased Housing Program amended the U.S. Housing Act to create a subsidy program.
+Under this program, housing authorities selected eligible families, placed them in housing, and determined tenant rent.
+The housing authority then signed a lease with private landlords and paid the difference between the tenant's rent and the market rate.

 1970: Housing and Urban Development Act of 1970

-In 1970, the Housing and Urban Development Act introduced the federal Experimental Housing Allowance Program (EHAP), and authorized larger outlays for housing subsidy programs and rent supplements for moderate-income households.
+The Housing and Urban Development Act of 1970 introduced the federal Experimental Housing Allowance Program (EHAP) and the Community Development Corporation and authorized larger outlays for housing subsidy programs and rent supplements for moderate-income households.

 1974: Housing and Community Development Act of 1974

-In 1974, Congress passed the Housing and Community Development Act, which amended the U.S. Housing Act of 1937 to create the Section 8 Program.
-Tenants under Section 8 pay about 30 percent of their income for rent, with the remainder paid using federal funds.
+In 1974, Congress passed the Housing and Community Development Act of 1974, amending the U.S. Housing Act of 1937 to create the Section 8 Program, under which tenants pay about 30 percent of their income for rent, with the rest paid by federal money.

 1978: Moderate Rehabilitation Program Added

-In 1978, the Moderate Rehabilitation Program was added as a subprogram to Section 8.
+In 1978, the Moderate Rehabilitation Program was added as a subprogram to Section 8, expanding the scope of housing assistance.

 1983: Voucher Program Added

-In 1983, the Voucher Program was added as a subprogram to Section 8.
+In 1983, the Voucher Program was added to Section 8.
+This further expanded housing options for low-income individuals and families.

 1990: Economic Factors and Crime in Memphis